Key to Getting the Best Deal on a Paint Job

 In comparing painting proposals, you must be able to compare the proverbial “apples to apples.”
-If you insist on only comparing the price, with no regard to what value that price represents, there is a pretty good chance that you will end up with a proverbial "lemon."
+If you only insist on comparing prices, with no regard to value those prices represent, there is a pretty good chance that you will end up with a proverbial lemon.

 Painting Contractor in San Francisco Bay Area